braksator/minson/README.md

 https://github.com/braksator/minson

 In lieu of a formal style guide, take care to maintain the existing coding style.
-Add mocha tests for coverage and explicitly test bugs.
+Add tests for coverage and explicitly test bugs and features.